isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-ios.md

    >
    >If you are not using custom video metadata, simply send an empty object for the `data` argument in `trackSessionStart`, as shown in the commented out line in the iOS example above.

-1. **Track the actual start of playback - ** Identify the event from the video player for the beginning of the video playback, where the first frame of the video is rendered on the screen, and call `trackPlay`:
+1. **Track the actual start of playback**

+    Identify the event from the video player for the beginning of the video playback, where the first frame of the video is rendered on the screen, and call `trackPlay`:

    ```
    - (void)onVideoPlay:(NSNotification *)notification {